 This 1-day course for EH&S and business risk managers reveals how to improve corporate performance through more effective management of EH&S, sustainability, and carbon risks and opportunities.
-The course focuses on business risk management guidelines and standards that companies use to identify, assess, and manage risks to achieve business objectives, including ISO 31000, COSO enterprise risk management, business continuity management (ISO 22301) and others.
+The course focuses on business risk management guidelines and standards that companies use to identify, assess, and manage risks to achieve business objectives, including ISO 31000, COSO enterprise risk management, business continuity management (ISO 22301), and others.
+More traditional means for EHS risk management are addressed as well (e.g., ISO 14001 aspects/impacts analysis, root cause analysis).
 Course completion will enable attendees to:

 This 1-day course is designed for individuals who conduct or plan to conduct internal EHS audits.
 This course will be applicable to any type of EHS regulatory or management system audit.
 Examples of these techniques will include some regulatory content; however, the emphasis of the course is auditing techniques and does not cover comprehensive regulatory information.
 Course topics that are invaluable to EHS auditors include: auditor standards of conduct, ethics, pre-audit activities, on-site audit activities, and post-audit activities.
 Additional discussion will cover conflicts of interest, interviewing techniques, how to write findings, and how to handle difficult situations.